jrsGames/cookbook/README.md

 ####	Download and install the latest Node.js LTS version on https://nodejs.org/en/ (Windows 7: https://nodejs.org/download/release/v13.14.0/, node-v13.14.0-x64.msi).
 ####	... and Git on https://gitforwindows.org/.
 ####	Copy the folders "Bilder", "cookbook" and "Kochbuecher" to your PC or to an external device.
-####	As long as you do not want to add images for recipes, it is enough to copy only the build folder inside the cookbook folder.
 ####	Keep "Bilder" and "cookbook" on the same directory level.
 ####	Rightclick on the cookbook folder and select "Git Bash Here".
 ####	Type "npm i serve" and hit Enter.